 If you haven’t done so yet, it’s a high time to warm yourself with mulled wine, hot honey or punch in one of Christmas markets in Czech republic.
 In fact the selection is much more diversified and varied.
 Czechs presented their originality and innovation in creating alcoholic mixtures.
 Drinks such as Zjezdar or Spalena Malina are quite popular this year, but don’t you bother asking what’s inside, cause it’s pretty insane.

-Of course, no one forgot about kids.
+Of course, no one forgets about kids.
 There’re plenty of beverages for them as well.
 Hot juices with gummy bears probably scores the highest number of points, but traditional hot chocolate is also served.

 Stop at one of the many Christmas booths to fill up your stomach with sweet or salty specialties.
 Bramborak and trdelnik are two best sellers at the Christmas markets in the Czech Republic.
 As far as I’m concerned long thin sausages called cigaro, smoked hot ham and pancakes are also placed quite high on popularity lists.
 Join the longest queue seeing that it’s likely the most delicious food on the whole square.
 It’s been two weeks since the opening, so people already get to know what’s best out there.

 You may combine business with pleasure and buy some Christmas gifts while indulging in your hot wine.
 Candles, hand-made scarfs, caps or gloves, Christmas decorations, toys and books- those’re only few ideas among many.